ks16krishna/github_automation/README.md

 -Step 1: Put the python script and bash files in their respective locations.
 -Step 2: Add the bash files to bash.rc
-          Add source ~/mycmds.sh  to the end of bash.rc -Step 3: Make sure the directories are correct for both the bash and python script -Step 5: Change the username and password in python script -Step 6: Run the script
+          -Add source ~/mycmds.sh  to the end of bash.rc -Step 3: Make sure the directories are correct for both the bash and python script -Step 5: Change the username and password in python script -Step 6: Run the script